 Breakdown of Average Monthly Household Expenses

-According to data from the Bureau of Labor Statistics, the average pre-tax household income in the U.S. in 2018 was $78,635—but average household expenditures added up to $61,224.
-This means that most Americans are spending nearly 80% of their income.
+According to data from the Bureau of Labor Statistics, the average pretax household income in the U.S. in 2019 was $82,352, while average household expenditures added up to $63,036.
+This means that the average American spends about 76% of their income.

-Learn how that number breaks down and how much is allocated to expense categories like rent, health care, transportation, childcare, clothing, self-care, and even entertainment.
+Learn how that number breaks down and how much is allocated to expense categories such as rent, health care, transportation, childcare, clothing, self-care, and even entertainment.
 Plus, find out how you can save money on some of your big-ticket monthly expenditures.

-We know how much the average American earns—and spends—each month.
-But how do the numbers break down by category?
-The data shows that $7,923 is spent annually on food ($4,464 on food at home and $3,459 on eating out), while $20,091 is spent annually on housing costs.
+The data show that the average American spent $8,961 on food and $20,679 on housing in 2019.
 The latter accounts for around 25% of the average American’s income.
 This number is actually well within the appropriate range for housing costs, as many experts say you should spend no more than 30% of your income on this expense.

 The Bureau of Labor Statistics data also found that:

-- Entertainment spends averaged out at $3,226 annually
+- Entertainment spending averaged out at $3,050 annually

 Trends in Income and Spending

-From 2016 to 2017, the Bureau of Labor Statistics reported a decrease in the average annual income, but an increase in average annual spending.
-However, from 2017 to 2018, the data shows that there was a small increase in spending and a larger increase in income.
-Year over year, the average income before taxes increased 6.9% while spending increased just 1.9%.
+From 2017 to 2018, the Bureau of Labor Statistics reported an increase in both average annual income, and spending, although income increased by more.
+This trend continued from 2018 to 2019.
+Year over year, the average income before taxes increased by 5.4% while spending increased just 3%.

-Limit eating out to once a week or month, and start cooking most of your meals at home.
-You may also consider a membership to a bulk store like Costco or Sam’s Club, which can also save you money.
-And instead of hitting up weekly happy hours with friends, host a rotating potluck instead.
+- Food: Limit eating out to once a week or month and start cooking most of your meals at home.
+You may also consider a membership to a bulk store such as Costco or Sam’s Club, which can also save you money.
+And instead of those weekly happy hours with friends, try hosting a rotating potluck instead.
 That way, you’ll get to socialize and “eat out,” but you’ll do it on the cheap.

-Vehicle purchases were down, according to the data, but if you still need a car, consider buying a used car instead of new, driving a more cost-effective car, or even forgoing a car altogether and relying on public transportation.
+- Transportation: Vehicle purchases were up significantly in 2018–19, according to the data, but if you still need a car, consider buying a used car instead of a new one, driving a more cost-effective car, or even forgoing a car altogether and relying on public transportation.
 If you do decide that purchasing a new car is necessary, aim for one that has a monthly payment that fits into your budget (including the insurance, maintenance, and gas costs).

-- Shop around for affordable health care plans, such as a high deductible health plan (HDHP) which will have a much lower premium.
+- Health care: Shop around for affordable health care plans, such as a high-deductible health plan (HDHP), which will have a much lower premium.
 Just be sure to tuck away some funds in the case of a medical emergency.

-- Save money on clothing by buying secondhand or selling unused clothes on resale stores and websites like Tradesy or eBay.
+- Apparel: Save money on clothing by buying secondhand or selling unused clothes on resale stores and websites such as Tradesy or eBay.

-- Cut back on childcare costs by nanny sharing or doing a childcare swap with a friend who also has children.
+- Childcare: Cut back on childcare costs by nanny sharing or doing a childcare swap with a friend who also has children